aepinilla/preprocess_eeg/README.md

 # The marker that was triggered when each trial started
 trial_start_marker = 7

+# The name of the XDF file (usually generated with LSL LabRecorder)
+file_name = "PJGHY.xdf"
 ```

-2. Go to src/preprocess_eeg.py and edit the Match-Case statement according to the number and signal type of the streams in your file.
+2. Go to src/preprocess_eeg.py and customise the Match-Case statement according to your streams.
 ```
 match self.streams[i]['info']['name'][0]:
     # EDIT ACCORDING TO THE NUMBER OF STREAMS STORED IN YOUR XDF FILE